spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/30-create-cluster-backup.md

 # Prerequisites

-- A backup location added in Palette.
-Refer to the [Add a Backup Location using Static Credentials](/clusters/cluster-management/backup-restore/add-backup-location-static) or [Add a Backup Location using Dynamic Credentials](/clusters/cluster-management/backup-restore/add-backup-location-dynamic) guides to learn about adding a backup location using the static or dynamic credentials, respectively.
+- An available backup location in Palette.
+Refer to the [Add a Backup Location using Static Credentials](/clusters/cluster-management/backup-restore/add-backup-location-static) or [Add a Backup Location using Dynamic Credentials](/clusters/cluster-management/backup-restore/add-backup-location-dynamic).

+- An active cluster in Palette.

 # Instructions

-You can create a cluster backup either on a specified schedule or on-demand.
-Choose the applicable use case - *Schedule a backup* or *Initiate an on-demand backup*.
+Select the tab that matches the type of backup you want to create.
+You can schedule a backup or initiate a backup on demand.

 <br />

 <Tabs>